zowe/docs-site/versioned_docs/version-v1.19.x/extend/extend-apiml/implement-new-saf-provider.md

 ```

-In this case the REST provider `SafRestAuthenticationService` will be used when the `apiml.security.saf.provider`
+In this case, the REST provider `SafRestAuthenticationService` is used when the `apiml.security.saf.provider`
 Gateway configuration parameter is set to `rest`.

 ## How to integrate your extension to API ML

-To use your SAF IDT provider as an extension of API ML, check [Create extension for API ML](%20create-apiml-extension.md).
+To use your SAF IDT provider as an extension of API ML, see [Create extension for API ML](%20create-apiml-extension.md).

 ## How to use the SAF IDT provider

-In order to use the new SAF IDT provider that you have created, you need to set the parameter `apiml.authentication.scheme` to `safIdt` in your service configuration.
+To use the new SAF IDT provider that you created, it is necessary to set the parameter `apiml.authentication.scheme` to `safIdt` in your service configuration.
-Your application will then properly recognize the SAF IDT scheme and fill the `X-SAF-Token` header with the token produced by your SAF IDT provider.
+Your application then properly recognizes the SAF IDT scheme and fills the `X-SAF-Token` header with the token produced by your SAF IDT provider.